TestGorilla LogoTestGorilla Logo

 The most crucial way to prevent employee burnout is also number one on this list: Creating a better company culture.

-Negative behaviors are bad enough in the workplace.
-But when they’re common practice or considered acceptable, a difficult job can turn into a constant source of burnout, exhaustion, and depression.
+Experiencing workplace negativity is stressful enough.
+But when it’s common practice or considered acceptable, a difficult job can turn into a constant source of burnout, emotional exhaustion, and depression.

 • Screaming, shouting, and violent communication